digdir/dialogporten/tests/k6/tests/enduser/performance/README.md

 - `enduser-search.js`

 ## Test description
-The test has a list of enduser (ssn) with pregenerated tokens, and the following endpoints are visited in sequence for each enduser:
+The test has a list of enduser (ssn) with pre-generated tokens, and the following endpoints are visited in sequence for each enduser:
 - api/v1/enduser/dialogs?Party=urn:altinn:person:identifier-no:`<ssn>`
 - api/v1/enduser/dialogs/`<dialogId>`